ddnexus/pagy/scripts/hooks/README.md

 ### Symlink

-Symlink the hook into the `.git/hooks` dir:
+If your system support symlinks: symlink the hook into the `.git/hooks` dir:

 ```shell
 # from the repo root